Free Your Mind and Your Addiction Will Follow

 We talk about the slavery of addiction, but by the time we get addicted, we are slaves already, inside and out.
 Wage slavery rules our body; ‘should’ slavery rules our mind.
 In a performance-based society, to “deserve” anything, you have to earn it.

-Not only do we have needs that we’re not meeting, we fear the punishment that can come from meeting them.
-This makes it very, very hard to ever admit you were “wrong,” that is, that you did something that others may not approve of.
-This socialization replaces our own feelings and needs, our internal reward/punishment, pleasure/pain system, with an external one.
+By the same token, domination culture makes it a harrowing prospect to ever admit you were “wrong,” that is, that you did something that others may not approve of.
+This socialization replaces our own natural pleasure/pain, positive/negative reinforcement system with an external one.
+Our real needs go unmet because we fear the punishment that can come from meeting them.

 Round Pegs in Square Roles